slateci/minislate/README.md

 Make sure your Docker is running using `systemctl status docker`.

-To start docker rune `systemctl enable --now docker`.
+To start docker run `systemctl enable --now docker`.

 On MacOS make sure the Docker Desktop application is running.